Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

-This version only works with random-access iterators only.
-That said, lowering the accepting iterator category to bidirectional iterators is merely a matter of changing `it + 1` into a more generic `std::next(it)`:
+This version only works with random-access iterators.
+That said, lowering the accepted iterator category to bidirectional iterators is merely a matter of changing `it + 1` into a more generic `std::next(it)`:

 ```cpp
 template<typename BidirectionalIterator>